Greece Travel – Philosophy For KIDS

 Enjoy these quotes by philosophers and use them as conversation starters with your kids!
 Enjoy the discussions!
 For our trip to Greece, I’ve written the quotes on slips of paper to give out each morning at breakfast.
 I can’t wait to hear what the kids have to say.

-Travel to Greece – Philosophy for KIDS – Socrates
+Greece Travel – Philosophy for KIDS – Socrates

 Socrates was the founder of Western philosophy.
 Introduce his name to your kids and they’ll enjoy their later philosophy classes all the more!